khrisnagonm/khrisnagonm/README.md

 ## 👋 Hi there!

-I'm Khrisna — a Software Engineer passionate about building scalable, maintainable systems that solve real-world problems.
+I'm Khrisna – a Software Engineer passionate about building scalable, maintainable systems that solve real-world problems.
+With a curious mind, I strive for clean, maintainable code to achieve bold goals.
-Currently on the path to becoming a **Cloud Engineer**, with strong interests in system design, eCommerce architecture, and developer experience.
+Currently on the path to becoming a Cloud Engineer, with strong interests in system design, eCommerce architecture, and developer experience.

 ---

 ### 🔭 What I'm working on

-- 🛍️ **Santi’s** – a baby gear eCommerce site powered by Firebase and Retool
+- 🛍️ **[Santi’s]**(https://github.com/magalvez-bukcls-projects/santiscl) – a baby gear eCommerce site powered by Firebase and Retool
-- 👩‍👦 **Momsite** – a React + Firebase platform for parents, featuring local resources and community tools
+- 👩‍👦 **[Momsite]**(https://github.com/khrisnagonm/momsite) – a React + Firebase platform for parents, featuring local resources and community tools
-- 🐶 **MyPets** – a pet care organizer for tracking vet visits, feeding, and activities
+- 🐶 **[MyPets]**(https://github.com/khrisnagonm/mypets) – a pet care organizer for tracking vet visits, feeding, and activities
-- 🔧 Personal tools focused on productivity and everyday needs

 ---

 ### 🌱 Learning goals

-- Advanced system and microservices design
+💡 Advanced system and microservices design
-- Cloud platforms (Firebase, GCP, AWS basics)
+☁️ Cloud platforms (Firebase, GCP, AWS basics)
-- eCommerce product flows and architecture
+🛒 eCommerce product flows and architecture
-- Writing clean, modular, and maintainable code
+✍️ Writing clean, modular, and maintainable code

 ---